Last Updated on5 min read

 Consumers live in a complex social and cultural environment.
 The types of products and services they buy can be influenced by the overall cultural context in which they grow up to become individuals.

 Social factors, in turn, reflect a constant and dynamic influx through which individuals learn different consumption meanings.
-The social factors influencing consumer behaviour include reference group, family and social roles and status.
+Below are some of the important social factors given:

 - Manufacturing policies: The study of consumer behaviour affects the manufacturing policies of the organisation.
 Consumer behaviour helps organisation to plan and develop its products according to consumer need and preference.